grimharald/tech-writing-portfolio/Technical Writing examples/Tutorials/pi-zero-headless-setup/readme.rst

 .. image:: images/putty-login.png

-This will open the Command line interface of your Pi Zero 2 W.
+This will open the Command line interface of your Pi Zero 2 W. Next, we need to enable VNC, to get to the UI.